AFS 2024 WEBSITE IMAGES (7 × 5 in) (5).jpg

 Creative Writing with Caleb Johnson

 Caleb Johnson is the author of the novel Treeborne (Picador), which received an honorable mention for the Southern Book Prize and was longlisted for The Crook’s Corner Book Prize.
 His nonfiction has been cited in Best American Essays, and appears in Garden & Gun, Southern Living, The Wall Street Journal, and other publications.
 Caleb grew up in Arley, Ala., studied journalism at The University of Alabama, and earned an MFA in creative writing from the University of Wyoming.
 He has received fellowships from the Longleaf Writers Conference, The Jentel Foundation, and the Sewanee Writers’ Conference.
 His previous jobs include newspaper reporter, janitor, middle-school teacher, and whole-animal butcher.
-Currently, Caleb teaches creative writing at the University of South Alabama.
-He lives in Mobile, Ala. with his wife, the writer Irina Zhorov, and their son, Felix.
+Currently, Caleb teaches creative writing at the University of South Alabama in Mobile.

 2023-10-13 Alabama Folk School 0185.jpg